anvilproject/anvil-portal/content/learn/for-consortia/data-transfer-into-anvil.md

 #Transferring Data Into AnVIL

-<hero small>This document details the data transfer protocol during the transition to Gen3 as the primary data repository for the AnVIL.
+<hero>This document details the data transfer protocol during the transition to Gen3 as the primary data repository for the AnVIL.
 This process will evolve during the transition period.</hero>

 ## Data Transfer Workflow